 There are two commonly used types of attack graphs.
 The first one is a directed graph in which nodes denote system states related to security, such as file modifications, levels of user privileges, and trust relationships among hosts.
 The edges represent possible exploits or actions by the perpetrators.
 The second type involves nodes that denote the preconditions or postconditions of an exploit, with edges showing the effects of those conditions.
-Although our primary focus is on directed acyclic attack graphs, our model can also be used to include more general cyclic and recurrent graphs, or causal graphs.~\cite{kuikkaSciRep}

-An attack surface of a system refers to the various ways an intruder can exploit its weaknesses to gain access,~\cite{ou2011quantitative} including resources that a perpetrator can access.
-The more resources an attacker can access, the larger the attack surface, making the system less secure.
-To evaluate the security of a system based on its attack surface, several metrics have been developed.~\cite{AttackSurfaceMetric}
+An attack surface of a system refers to the various ways an intruder can exploit its weaknesses to gain access,~\cite{ou2011quantitative} including the resources that a perpetrator can access.
+The more resources an attacker can access, the larger the attack surface is, making the system less secure.
+To evaluate the security of a system based on its attack surface, several metrics have been developed~\cite{AttackSurfaceMetric}.

 In the present study, we introduce a quantitative attack modelling approach to combine vulnerability metrics of an enterprise network by integrating the attack graph and the structure of the communication network.
-Our probabilistic approach uses exploitability metrics to evaluate the likelihood that individual vulnerabilities will be exploited along the attack paths.~\cite{lof2010approach,wang2008attack} The model estimates the overall probability that a perpetrator successfully gains specific privileges or executes attacks.
-These probabilities are determined by merging alternative joining attack paths using probability theory for non-exclusive events.~\cite{kuikkaSciRep}.
+In our probabilistic approach, we use exploitability metrics to evaluate the likelihood that individual service vulnerabilities will be exploited along the attack paths~\cite{lof2010approach,wang2008attack}.
+The model estimates the overall probability that a perpetrator successfully gains specific privileges or executes attacks.
+These probabilities are determined by merging alternative joining attack paths using probability theory for non-exclusive events~\cite{kuikkaSciRep}.
 By combining probabilities with vulnerability impact scores, our approach estimates the expected cumulative impact across various states of the attack and at the service level.